getodk/technical-advisory-board/STANDARD-OPERATING-PROCEDURES.md

 * Google Docs/Drive - should be owned by getodk@gmail.com (TAB owns that account)
     * If you create a Google Drive asset that is important for the project and should be long-lived, please transfer ownership to getodk@gmail.com .
-* UberConference Room - owned by email@getodk.org
+* Dialpad Room - owned by email@getodk.org
 * GitHub projects - owned by the Get ODK GitHub organization